Atyrá: Geography

 Located in the Altos Cordillera, the landscape of the city has large extensions of rocks that form undulations.

 It is bounded to the north by the city of Arroyos y Esteros, to the north-east by Loma Grande District, to the south by Tobatí, to the west by the Altos, and to the south-east by San Bernardino and Ypacarai.

 Climate

 The climate is mild and dry.
 The average temperature is 22 °C, reaching 39 °C in the summer, and in winter dropping to 3 °C.

-Demography
+Demographics

-Atyrá has a population of 15,278 inhabitants, 8,004 men and 7,274 women, according to the projections of the national Statistics, Polls and Census General Direction (2008).
+Atyrá has an estimated population of 18.042 inhabitants according to the projections of the national Statistics, Polls and Census General Direction.

 The population density is 70 inhabitants per kilometer.